 Varicose veins occur when the walls of the veins become weak and stiff.
 The flaps responsible for keeping the blood within the veins as they flow toward the heart also become weak: This causes the blood to backflow and pool in the legs.

 Spider veins and varicose veins are not one in the same.
 While varicose veins are large, and cord like spider veins are very small and rest closer to the skin’s surface.
 They may be blue, red, or purple and usually appear on the face or the legs.

 One of the best ways to improve your vein health is to eat a proper diet that includes:

 - Fiber – assists with digestion and regularity, preventing undue pressure on the abdomen, which can block blood flow to the legs.
 Foods high in fiber include vegetables, fruit, brown rice, grains, oatmeal, and barley.

 - Water – staying hydrated reduces the symptoms associated with varicose veins because it flushes out your system.
 You should be drinking eight 8-ounce glasses of water every day.

-- Antioxidants – significantly improves the functioning of the vascular system.
-Foods high in antioxidants include berries, fruits and vegetables high in vitamins K, C and E.
+- Antioxidants – significantly improve the functioning of the vascular system.
+Foods high in antioxidants include berries, fruits, and vegetables high in vitamins K, C, and E.

 - Reduce sodium intake – sodium increases fluid retention, which damages the veins.
 Sodium is used in a variety of foods, including canned soups, salad dressings, frozen meals, deli meats, etc. Checking food labels is the best way to ensure the foods you consume are low in sodium.

-If you are concerned about your vein health, contact the Vein and Vascular Institute at 856-344-3111 to make an appointment with Dr. Charles L. Dietzek.
-For your convenience, we have four New Jersey locations: Sewell, Lumberton, Voorhees and Vineland.
+If you are concerned about your vein health, contact the Vein and Vascular Institute at 856-309-9777 to make an appointment with Dr. Charles L. Dietzek.
+For your convenience, we have four New Jersey locations: Sewell, Lumberton, Voorhees, and Vineland.